Pluto Retrograde Is Here & It's Bringing Tough Questions With It

 How does that Shakespearean quote go?
 "Though she be but little, she is fierce."
-Once Pluto goes retrograde this Sunday (and will stay that way until September), we'll come to understand the full truth of that sentiment.
+Now that Pluto is retrograde (and will stay that way until September), we'll come to understand the full truth of that sentiment.

 Technically classified as a dwarf planet, Pluto remains as influential as the rest of the outer planets (Jupiter, Saturn, Uranus, and Neptune).
 And though its effects may seem subtle, they'll be hard to miss while this small-yet-fierce planet is enjoying its annual backspin.